fedora-modularity/hp/README.md

 * `augeas`, provides a library for manipulating configuration files
 * `bc`, provides a numeric processing language and calculator
 * `c-ares`, a tiny DNS client library
+* `checksec`, a tool for checking binary hardening
 * `chrpath`, rpath manipulation, required for bundling binary dependencies
 * `cmake-filesystem` (`cmake`), Cross-platform make system
 * `compat-openssl10`, OpenSSL 1.0 compatibility package; to be removed once